 Competition has increased with the entry of Allan Gray, Discovery and Sygnia.

-Gluckman believes that by 2030 there will be 100 employer-sponsored funds, 10 commercial umbrella funds, 20 union-sponsored funds and five industry funds (such as those for mineworkers and metalworkers).
+Gluckman believes that by 2030 people will mostly be using the social security card online application services and systems.
+Most people will not be filling out using paper and pen, the whole world is digitizing.
+By then, there will be 100 employer-sponsored funds, 10 commercial umbrella funds, 20 union-sponsored funds and five industry funds (such as those for mineworkers and metalworkers).
 Unions exercise substantial influence through their pension funds.
 They are sure to insist on their survival before NSSF is approved.

 By Stephen Cranston for Financial Mail